mathprofdes/Cryptography-Explorer/README.md

 `java -jar CryptographyExplorer.jar`

 The software was created using the older Java Swing API, so the appearance is a little retro.
+This software has been tested on Windows 10 and 11, Linux Mint 21, and MacOS Mojave.